mattwind/cluster/README.md

 # Compute Cluster

-My notes on automating node setup for parallel computing cluster.
-I use ansible for distribution and deployment.
-After I build an new node and install the base system, I get a dhcp address then I run a playbook from my local machine.
+My notes on automating node setup for parallel computing.
+I use ansible for distribution, after I build an new node and install the base system, I get a dhcp address then I run a playbook from my local machine.
+Easy.

-View the docs folder for more information on setting up ansible and ssh keys.
+View the docs folder for more information on setting up ansible, setting up ssh keys and parallels.

 ## Setup New Node